byu-cs324/byu-cs324/01a-hw-private-repo-mirror/README.md

     ```

-# Create a Clone of Your Private Repository
+# Step 3: Create a Clone of Your Private Repository

 This is a one-time process to create a clone of the private repository you have
 created.